- Dept Admin

 - Outreach and clubs

 Passing the oral preliminary exam is the final step to candidacy for the Ph.D. degree.
 The exam is intended to allow the student to demonstrate readiness for research by knowledge of research expectations, by presentation of research results, by a reasonable acquaintance with the literature of the field, or a combination of these.
-The oral preliminary examination is taken near the completion of the student’s coursework and after passing the written Comprehensive exam.
+The oral preliminary examination is taken near the completion of the student’s coursework and after passing the written comprehensive exam.
 This should normally occur towards the end of the second or beginning of the third year of graduate study.